Job hunting, apartment hunting, budgeting … you’ve got a lot to do.

 Yes, that Facebook.
 They recently rolled out a Jobs feature, allowing users to post when they’re open to hiring new talent.
 Word to the wise: discretely remove any photos on your Facebook profile involving questionable activities … you know the ones we’re talking about.
 This is important even if you’re not applying through Facebook Jobs.
 Employers check Facebook regularly when they’re vetting new hires.
 Get the Facebook app on Google Play or iTunes.

 Wait … you’re not on LinkedIn, yet?
 You better dig out your most professional headshot and get networking!
 It’s social media for professionals.
 But it’s not at all like Facebook, and there are some ground rules you should know.

-1. Don’t post personal/party/religious/philosophical/kitty pics or articles.
-Really.
-Unless, somehow, those posts relate directly to your job.
+First, don’t post personal/party/religious pics or articles unless they somehow relate directly to your job.
 LinkedIn is all about the professional world.
-You should find and share relevant stuff about your industry (or the industry you’re aspiring to!)
+Find and share relevant stuff about your industry (or the industry you’re aspiring to work in!)

-2. Do take time with your profile.
+Next, take your time with your profile.
 This is your online resume, and it includes past work experience, a descriptive paragraph about yourself, even testimonials by people you’ve worked with in the past.
-Increasingly, employers check out LinkedIn to see who you are, at least professionally.
+Employers check out LinkedIn to see who you are professionally, so don’t sell yourself short!

-3. Only connect with people you know, or people you know through a trusted connection.
+Finally, only connect with people you know, or people you know through a trusted connection.
 The game isn’t about winning as many “friends” as possible; it’s about creating a trusted professional network on the platform.
-Hint: if you don’t have much in the way of a professional network, yet, add professors you worked closely with, and classmates you respect.
+Hint: if you don’t have much in the way of a professional network yet, add professors and classmates you worked closely with.